-In this section we define the resolution property of a morphism in terms of locally free generating sheaves and recast the example classes where it is known to hold.
+In this section we define the resolution property of a morphism in terms of locally free generating sheaves and recall the example classes where it is known to hold.
 From now on we implicitly assume that every vector bundle has constant rank.

-\begin{defi} An algebraic stack $X$ has the \emph{resolution property} if $X$ is quasicompact and quasiseparated and if there exists a generating family of locally free $\shO_X$-modules.
-We say that a morphism $ f\colon X \to Y$ of algebraic stacks has the \newdef{resolution property}, or that \newdef{$X$ has the resolution property over $Y$ (relative to $f$)}, if $f$ is quasicompact and quasiseparated and if there exists a universally $f$-generating family of locally free $\shO_X$-modules (see Definition \ref{DEF:rel_gen_family}). \end{defi}
+\begin{defi} An algebraic stack $X$ has the \emph{resolution property} if $X$ is quasi-compact and quasi-separated and if there exists a generating family of locally free $\shO_X$-modules.
+We say that a morphism $ f\colon X \to Y$ of algebraic stacks has the \newdef{resolution property}, or that \newdef{$X$ has the resolution property over $Y$ (relative to $f$)}, if $f$ is quasi-compact and quasi-separated and if there exists a universally $f$-generating family of locally free $\shO_X$-modules (see Definition \ref{DEF:rel_gen_family}). \end{defi}

 \begin{rem} For a noetherian algebraic stack this definition is equivalent to Totaro's \cite{Tot04:MR2108211}, saying that $X$ has the resolution property if and only if every coherent sheaf is a quotient of a coherent locally free sheaf, by taking the family of all vector bundles (up to isomorphism) because $X$ has the completeness property (cf. Remark \ref{REM:completenessproperty}). \end{rem}